canjs/can-connect-signalr/docs/createData.md

-Invokes the method specified by [can-connect-signalr.signalR].createName or [can-connect-signalr.signalR].name+"Create" and expects the server to respond with the created data and an [can-connect.id] property.
+Invokes the method specified by [can-connect-signalr.signalR].createName or [can-connect-signalr.signalR].name+"Create" and expects the server to respond with the created data and a [can-connect.id] property.

 ```js
 connect([